TrueBlocks/trueblocks-docs/content/blog/explainers/long-winded-explanation.md

 In addition to all of the above, the TrueBlocks data is also provably true.
-We prove our data by inserting into the data itself the git commit hash of the software instructions (i.e. the code) that builds the index chunks and bloom filters.
+We prove our data by inserting into the data itself the git commit hash of the software instructions (i.e. the code) that builds the index chunks and Bloom filters.
 This hash is inserted into the manifest file that we use to report the location of the data to our software.

-The manifest is updated during the creation of each chunk by storing the IPFS hashes of the chunk and the associated bloom filter, adding the IPFS hash of the file format for both the chunk and the bloom filter and the above mentioned git commit hash into the manifest.
+The manifest is updated during the creation of each chunk by storing the IPFS hashes of the chunk and the associated Bloom filter, adding the IPFS hash of the file format for both the chunk and the Bloom filter and the above mentioned git commit hash into the manifest.
 Each manifest includes a hash to the previous manifest, so the user may walk his/her way backwards through the data.
 We then store the manifest on IPFS as